The Scout explains what each chip in Fantasy Premier League does and how they can be used effectively in Blank or Double Gameweeks.

 A clever strategy is to use the Wildcard just BEFORE a Double Gameweek, before then using the Bench Boost chip in the Double Gameweek itself.
 Using this tactic, you could use your Wildcard to fill your squad with players who will have TWO fixtures in the Double Gameweek.

-If all 15 members of your squad play twice in the Double Gameweek, using the Bench Boost means you will get points from 30 matches – THREE TIMES as many as you get in a normal Gameweek, when there are 10 fixtures.
+If all 15 members of your squad were to play twice in the Double Gameweek, using the Bench Boost means you would get points from 30 matches – THREE TIMES as many as you get in a normal Gameweek, when there are 10 fixtures.

 Free Hit